Introductory Rites Liturgy of the Eucharist Communion Rite Concluding Rite

 Option A:

-P. The grace of our Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.
+P. The grace of our Lord Jesus Christ and the love of God and the

 A. And also with you.